Orisha Bowers, Memphis TN

 Max Carwile, Knoxville TN

-Jordan Scruggs, Nashville TN
+Jordan Scruggs, Chattanooga TN

 Born and raised in Tennessee, Jordan Scruggs is a communicator and activist that specialises in reproductive justice and progressing LGBTQ rights.
 The passion of their community activism comes from being raised by a plethora of Black women and men who stressed the importance of change through community actions.
 Through this passion Jordan has been an activist for progressing LGBTQ rights in Tennessee since advocating for anti-bullying rights for LGBTQ youth in schools to state politicians.
 Their hard work resulted in being given MTV’s Logo Youth Trailblazer Award and becoming a board member for Nooga Diversity Center.
 Recently their activism was highlighted by Organizing for Action which led to introducing the President of The United States, Barack Obama in 2015.
 Today Jordan focuses on writing with Echoing Ida to include the necessity of action for comprehensive reproductive education and justice in Tennessee.